Factory55/telegram-client/TELEGRAM_SETUP.md

 - Make sure you copied them exactly from the website

 **"2FA password required"**
-- If you have 2FA enabled, you need to provide your password
+- If you have 2FA enabled, you have two options:
+  - **Option 1**: Provide the 2FA password in the config for automatic login
+  - **Option 2**: Leave it blank and enter it manually when prompted
 - This is the password you set up for Telegram's two-factor authentication
+- If you leave it blank and have 2FA enabled, you'll be prompted to enter it in the terminal

 **"Session expired"**
 - Delete the `telegram_session.session` file
 - Run the client again to re-authenticate

+**"Login code required"**
+- Check your Telegram app for the login code message
+- Enter the code in the terminal when prompted
+- The code is sent to your Telegram account, not via SMS

 ## Example Configuration